jean-roland/LCSF_Doc/index.md

 The message structure is defined as:
 * Protocol id: The user-defined protocol identifier.
 One id value (usually `~0`) is reserved for the built-in lcsf error protocol.
 * Command id: The user-defined command identifier of the command being sent.
+* Attribute number: The command number of attributes.
 * 1st Attribute id: The user-defined identifier of one of the command attributes.
 * Complexity flag: Flag value is 0 if payload is data, 1 if sub-attributes.
 * Payload size: Either the data size or the number of sub attributes, depending on complexity flag.